SaakshiSingh41/c-programming-practice/README.md

 - **transpose**- provides the transpose of a user defined matrix
 - **student database**-enables user to enter data of any desired number os students such as their roll no., name etc.
 - **descending**-arranges the given array in descending order
-- **menu based array**-performs several menu based operations such as insert , delete , sort , etc on a user defined array.
+- **menu based array**-performs several menu based operations such as insert , delete , sort , etc on a user defined 1D array.
+- **2D array**-performs menu based operations on a 2D array.

 ---